 The main reasons people buy this little smoker are its manageable size, and its portability.
 It’s nice to find a good smoker for a fairly reasonable price.

-Further reasons they buy it, is because it’s a charcoal smoker, which lends a more ‘authentic taste’ compared to gas or even the top electric smokers.
+A further reason they buy it, is that it’s a charcoal smoker, which lends a more ‘authentic taste’ compared to gas or even the top electric smokers.

 Smokey Mountain 18” Specs